MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Showing unassigned players and inactive players somewhere in the roster
  - When make player inactive the rank should be update and and this should work properly
  - When Moving player rank them properly
+ - So I think we came up with a solution.
+Each team will be assigned teamID# such as 182.
+The login for the caitian for that squad would be “captain182” and the cocaptain login would be     “cocaptain182” etc. Password would be default password as normal.
+This way the email is not the unique id or the username to login.

  - **Dashboard**
  - Copy Events properly (Do something for players)